 Chief of Police

 Chief Previte has served with the Lewiston Police Department since 1997 with 15 years of that as a sergeant.
 He is a certified New York State police instructor in general topics as well as firearms and has taught at the Niagara County Law Enforcement Academy.
 He is a graduate of the FBI National Academy and holds many other certifications.
-His focus has been to make the department more with the community and to provide professional service for the residents and visitors of the Town and Village of Lewiston.
+His focus has been to make the department more interactive with the community and to provide professional service for the residents and visitors of the Town and Village of Lewiston.
 This has been possible due to the hard work and commitment of the officers and staff of the Lewiston Police Department.

 The mission of the Lewiston Police Department is an ascending challenge that we take on with immense pride, dedication and courage.
 We, the members of the Lewiston Police department are committed to excellence in law enforcement and are devoted to the people, traditions and values of our community.
 It is with great honor that we protect the Lewiston Community from criminal activity and that which may compromise the safety of its residents.
 Our police department works in harmony with the community to extend a secure quality of life to every individual in Lewiston.
 Our obligation to enforce the laws of the land is taken with great pride and satisfaction.
 The department is committed to treating all people with dignity, fairness and respect, protecting their rights and providing equal protection under the law.